-Yes, The Food Bottle is Australian made designed and owned.
+Yes, Subo is proudly 100% Australian Made, designed and owned.
 Manufacturing in Melbourne allows us to ensure the highest quality & safety of our products.
-Subo is proud to be part of the Australian Made campaign.
 By supporting Subo Products you are also supporting manufacturing here in Australia.

 We hold safety in the highest regard when designing and manufacturing our products.
-The materials used to manufacture the food bottle are PP, HDPE, TPE and silicon; all are BPA and Phthalate free.
+The materials used to manufacture the food bottle are PP, HDPE, TPE and silicone; all are BPA and Phthalate free.

 Yes.
 Once the food is heated to the desired safe temperature it can be loaded into Subo.
 Please ensure you always check the food temperature is suitable prior to giving it to your child.